 AOSP by itself is not very useful.
-Think of AOSP like raw ingredients for cooking food.
-Lets say rice, tomatoes, vegetable oil, salt, pepper, chicken etc. Technically, they are food but we cannot eat them in their raw state.
+Think of AOSP as raw ingredients for cooking food.
+Let us say rice, tomatoes, vegetable oil, salt, pepper, chicken etc. Technically, they are food but we cannot eat them in their raw state.
 They are going to have to be “cooked“.
 The same thing can be said about the AOSP.

 AOSP is a very basic software and it is not the complete Android experience.
 Apart from the basic Android code and features, it contains nothing else.
 Therefore, anyone who wants to use the AOSP has to download this “raw” version and “cook” it.

-On Google’s own Pixel devices, they use the pure AOSP software but have to add in a user interface (UI), device drivers, as well as their own suit of apps like Chrome, GMail, YouTube etc. (GApps) and services known as GMS.
+On Google’s own Pixel devices, they use the pure AOSP software but have to add in a user interface (UI), device drivers, as well as their suite of apps like Chrome, Gmail, YouTube, etc. (GApps) and services known as GMS.
 Google’s finished version of AOSP is known as Stock Android.

 Android phones from different companies feel different.
 A great part of this is due to the different approaches each company takes towards modifying AOSP.
 This can especially be seen in the UIs.
 Just as the skin covers our bodies, so does the UI cover the Android software.
-So as a result, these different AOSP modifications are known as Android Skins.
-Examples include MIUI, Poco UI, One UI, Oxygen OS, XoS etc.
+As a result, these different AOSP modifications are known as Android Skins.
+Examples include MIUI, Poco UI, One UI, Oxygen OS, XoS, etc.

-Unlike Stock android that has very few apps besides GMS and runs light, Android Skins on the other hand are packed full with a lot of software from their respective companies.
-These extra software are known as BLOATWARE.
+Unlike stock Android which has very few apps besides GMS and runs light, Android Skins on the other hand are packed full with a lot of software from their respective companies.
+This extra software is known as BLOATWARE.
 They make Android skins heavier and run slower than Stock Android.